World Baseball Classic Inc.: History

 After a three-year gap between the first two installments of the tournament, plans were made for the World Baseball Classic to be repeated every four years following the 2009 event.
 The third installment of the Classic was held in 2013, and the fourth was held in 2017.

 The fifth and most recent Classic was scheduled for 2021, but was postponed due to the COVID-19 pandemic.
 After the pandemic-induced delay, the 2023 World Baseball Classic was held between March 8–21, with Japan defeating the United States 3–2 in the championship game.

-The sixth and next Classic is scheduled for 2026, with the scheduling frequency of future Classic editions being subject to the terms and conditions agreed at the next collective bargaining agreement (CBA) between MLB, MLBPA.
+The sixth and next Classic is scheduled for 2026, with the scheduling frequency of future Classic editions being subject to the terms and conditions agreed at the next collective bargaining agreement (CBA) between Major League Baseball (MLB) and the Major League Baseball Players Association.